torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

-Note that there are varying definitions of the signed modulo operation when the dividend or divisor are negative, where implementations often vary by language such that Python, Ruby, etc.  differ from C, Go, Java, etc. This specification requires that signed modulo use truncated division (where -13 % 3 == -1) as implemented in C, Go, etc.::
+Note that there are varying definitions of the signed modulo operation when the dividend or divisor are negative, where implementations often vary by language such that Python, Ruby, etc.  differ from C, Go, Java, etc. This specification requires that signed modulo MUST use truncated division (where -13 % 3 == -1) as implemented in C, Go, etc.::

    a % n = a - n * trunc(a / n)